-Gnocchi is one of my favorite pastas to make favorite for many reasons.
-They only take about 5 minutes in boiling water.
-Quickly saute them in a pan to absorb the flavors of the herbs and then let simmer in the sauce for just a few minutes.
+Gnocchi is one of my favorite pastas to make for many reasons.
+They gnocchi only take about 5 minutes to cook in boiling water.
+Quickly sauté them in a pan to absorb the flavors of the herbs and then let simmer in the sauce for just a few minutes.

 I confess that because of time constraints I don’t often make homemade pastas.
 So I buy fresh when I’m out of time and need to make something quick and delicious for dinner.
 It’s a perfect balance . . . !

-For my quick gnocchi dish I added peas.
-If you can get fresh peas at the farmers market or from your garden they will be so sweet and delicious in this dish.
-If not, frozen peas will be perfect for a quick and easy time saving recipe.
+For this quick gnocchi dish I added peas.
+If you can get fresh peas at the farmers market or from your garden they will be so sweet and delicious.
+If you do not have a garden or they are not available in the farmers market, frozen peas will be perfect for a quick and easy time saving recipe.